Nepali Army: Organization

-The Nepali Army has about 95,000 infantry army and air service members protecting the sovereignty of Nepal.
+The Nepali Army has 96,500 infantry army and air service members protecting the sovereignty of Nepal.
 In August 2018, The Himalayan Times estimated total army forces to be around 96,000 while The Kathmandu Post estimated it to be 92,000.

 Supreme Command

+Article 144 of Interim Constitution of Nepal states that the President of Nepal is the Supreme Commander-in-Chief of Nepal Army.

+Currently as the President of Nepal Ram Chandra Poudel who assumed office on 13 March 2023, is the current supreme commander of Nepal Army.